emotion-js/emotion/docs/object-styles.md

 title: "Object Styles"
 ---

 Writing styles with objects is a powerful pattern built directly into the core of emotion.
-Instead of writing css properties in kebab-case like regular css, you write them in camelCase.
+Instead of writing css properties in `kebab-case` like regular css, you write them in `camelCase`, for example `background-color` would be `backgroundColor`.
+Object styles work with all functions that accept string styles. (`css`, `styled`, `keyframes` and `injectGlobal`)

 ### Examples